Axway/open-banking-docs/content/en/docs/Overview/Technical/component.md

 date: 2021-06-30
 ---

-The diagram below shows a component view of the Axway Open Banking solution.
+The diagram below shows a component view of the Amplify Open Banking solution.

 ![Component View](/Images/Component_View.jpg)